 We were one of 36 grant recipients from Vermont’s agricultural and forestry sectors.
 The Working Lands Enterprise Board (WLEB) awarded 24 agricultural and 12 forestry grants, totaling a $1 million investment in Vermont’s working landscape and local food development.
 Read more

 Summervale is the Intervale Center’s celebration of farms, local food, family, and friends!
 A percentage of proceeds benefit the Intervale Center’s work.
-Join us every Thursday in July and August from 5:30 – 8 PM for local food, live music, Slow Food Vermont tastings, kids activities, and more!
+Join us every Thursday in July and August (and September 3!) from 5:30 – 8 PM for local food, live music, Slow Food Vermont tastings, kids activities, and more!
 Summervale takes place at 180 Intervale Road in Burlington, just past Gardener’s Supply Co.

 On Saturday, May 2, a group of 20 volunteers removed 300 invasive species from the Intervale Center’s land as part of our second annual “Have a Heart, Pull a Weed” Day, sponsored by Healthy Living Market and Café.
 Just like non-native animals, invasive plants are harmful to the ecosystem because they compete for nutrients, light and space with native plants.
 Part of the Intervale Center’s mission of caring for our one-and-only Intervale is to make sure to preserve native habitat as much as possible and allow our floodplain ecosystem to thrive.